FSE Computer Standards

-- If a Linux based PC connects to the ASU network, it is required to be managed by Engineering Satellite (Red Hat) or Landscape (Ubuntu) Services.
+- If a Linux based PC connects to the ASU network, it is required to be managed by Engineering Satellite (Red Hat) or Landscape (Ubuntu) Services and Engineering AWX Services.

-- If a Mac connects to the ASU network, it is required to be managed by CASPER
+- If a Mac connects to the ASU network, it is required to be managed by Jamf

 Please contact your schools BOM for specific purchasing protocol or policy pertinent to your department.

-Fulton Schools of Engineering is implementing guidelines for replacing desktop and laptop computers on a three – five year cycle as allowed by funding.
+Fulton Schools of Engineering is implementing guidelines for replacing desktop and laptop computers on a 3-5-year cycle as allowed by funding.
 The goals of the Computer Replacement Program (CRP) are to: